 How many different kinds of lotion do you have?

-There are 5 kinds of lotion, all are for everyday use and can be used all over the body, but, if you use it on your face, please choose "Unscented" for your fragrance choice (my favorite is the goat milk cream).
+There are 4 kinds of lotion, all are for everyday use and can be used all over the body, but, if you use it on your face, please choose "Unscented" for your fragrance choice (my favorite is the goat milk cream).
 All are paraben-free and cruelty-free.

 What is the difference between the lotions?

-I have 1 light lotion (whipped body souffle), 3 medium lotions (goat milk cream, shea butter cream and tropical butter cream) and a solid lotion.
+I have 1 light lotion (whipped body souffle) and 3 medium lotions (goat milk cream, shea butter cream and tropical butter cream).

 What is the difference between the 3 medium lotions?

 All are heavy, thick creams, with a whipped vanilla frosting consistency and appearance.
 All the creams are thick enough that when held upside down, they will not fall out of the container.
 Other than the moisturizing ingredients, they are the same as far as texture, moisturizing power and shelf life.
 Whichever one you choose should be based on your own personal preference and what works well with your skin.
 The only vegan lotion is the tropical butter cream.

-For all over, everyday moisturizing, a great base to layer under your perfume and parts of your body that take you really want to soften and shine (arms, legs, hands), get the light lotion and the medium creams.
-For your dry, problem areas (cracked and dry feet, hands and elbows), I highly recommend the solid lotion.
+For all over, everyday moisturizing, a great base to layer under your perfume and for parts of your body that take you really want to soften and shine (arms, legs, hands), any of our lotions will take care of you.

 Lotions, Creams & Butters 101